Shotbow/fudawiki-files/hanafuda/games/minhwatu.md

 At this point, all players tally the total value of their captured cards, as well as check for any yaku made, according to the charts in the following sections.
 A player’s score for the round is calculated as the sum of their captured cards' point values, plus the value of any yaku they captured times the number of players, minus the value of any yaku made by another player.
 The total number of points distributed each round will always total 240.

+The player who scored the most points in a given round becomes the dealer for the subsequent round.
+At the end of the game, the winner is the player who amassed the most points.
 # Card Values
 The values of each card are identical to those used in [Hachi-Hachi](/en/hanafuda/games/hachi-hachi), with the exception of Chaff cards, which earn no points.
 |Card Type|Value|Number in Deck|